viam-modules/event-manager/README.md

 How many times in a row an event must be evaluate as true in order to be considered triggered.
 For example, you may want to get 3 detections in a row that it is an unknown person.
 This can help alleviate some false positives.

+#### require_rule_reset

+*boolean (default false)*

+When enabled, an event that has been triggered will not trigger again until:
+1. Its rules evaluate to false for the specified number of times (`rule_reset_count`)
+2. Then subsequently evaluate to true again

+This is useful for detecting true state changes rather than continuous states.
+For example, detecting when someone sits at a desk, then leaves, then returns - rather than continuously triggering while they remain at the desk.

+#### rule_reset_count

+*integer (default 1)*

+Used with `require_rule_reset`.
+Specifies how many consecutive times the rules must evaluate to false before the event can be re-triggered.
+Higher values can prevent false resets due to momentary fluctuations or detection errors.

 #### notifications